Flokyyy/auroralite/README.md

 - Each month subscription roles are automatically updated and removed so users need to repay in order to remain their access.

 # 💻 Installation
+- Below is the instruction to install AuroraLITE that is hosted by us.
+It's also possible to host AuroraLITE on your own.
 - Step 1: Invite AuroraLITE to your discord https://discord.com/oauth2/authorize?permissions=8&scope=bot+applications.commands&client_id=1043580190703505489
 - Permissions for AuroraLITE are automatically assigned through the invite (Administrator), otherwise manually add them.
 - Step 2: Use the /setup command and fill in the required data.